Get Adobe Flash player

 » To Top «

 Every breed book that I have researched only describes the cob as a type and not a breed, same goes for the internet.
-The Ultimate Horse Book published in the UK describes the cob as this....stocky little horses, big bodied, and standing four square on short, powerful legs.
-The cob is a type and not a specific breed".
-In fact that description can describe a whole range of breeds such as the Welsh Pony, the Icelandics, the Fjords and so on and so on.
+The Ultimate Horse Book published in the UK describes the cob as this...."stocky little horses, big bodied, and standing four square on short, powerful legs".
+The cob is a type and not a "specific breed".
+In fact, that description can describe a whole range of cobby type breeds such as the Welsh Pony, the Icelandics, the Fjords and so on and so on.
 The picture to the right is a coloured Welsh cob and he fits the above description to a tee.
-Although a very nice horse for his breed, bar his colour, which is not allowed in the Welsh Pony Society, he only has a smattering of feather, thereby not fitting the breed standards nor vision of what the Gypsies have endeavoured to create for generations.
-However, he could rightfully be classified as a gypsy cob, as he is very much cobby in type and very similar to what the Gypsies themselves breed, as they breed all sorts of “cobby” horses.
-The term “Gypsy Vanner” is an attempt to distinguish and honour the Gypsy’s vision from all other cobby type of horses that they themselves and others breed.
-Using the terminology gypsy “cob” only serves to contort and confuse the efforts that the original breeders of this horse had envisioned.
+Although a very nice horse for his breed, he only has a smattering of feather, thereby not fitting the breed standards nor vision of what the Gypsies have endeavoured to create for generations.
+However, he could rightfully be classified as a gypsy cob, if the gypsies had bred him themselves.
+The term "Gypsy Vanner" was an attempt in 1996 by Dennis Thompson to distinguish the Gypsy's endeavours from all other cobby type of horses that they themselves and others breed.
+Using the terminology gypsy "cob" only serves to contort and diffuses the efforts that the original breeders of this horse had envisioned.

 The next three shots were all taken at Horsemonden Fair in 2009, all belonging to gypsies.
 The horse on the far left in the first picture is the classic stocky little horse, big bodied, and standing four square on short, powerful legs, hence a gypsy cob.
 The last one, the five year old dapple grey mare, which the gentleman was trying to sell me as a purebred, would be really nice if she had some more feather.
-Perhaps with a few more generations of breeding to heavily feathered stallions her progeny may begin to more closely resemble a gypsy vanner by the breed standards.
+Perhaps with a few more generations of breeding to heavily feathered stallions with good bone her progeny may begin to more closely resemble a gypsy vanner by the breed standards of today.

 » To Top «

 Back in 1996 both Dennis and Cindy Thompson of Gypsy Goldwere the first to import Gypsy Vanners into America.
-The word vanner was once used to describe a horse that pulled a cart or van(ner), though not like the Gypsy Vanners of today, and so it was adopted by the Thompson's as his reasoning was these are the perfect cart horse and he is right.
-Hence the reason for Dennis Thompson's effort since 1996 to establish the name "Gypsy Vanner", with a set of breed guidelines to preserve and protect the Gypsy’s vision that they have striven for many generations to create.
+The word vanner was once used to describe a medium weight horse that pulled a cart or van(ner) throughout the cities of England back at the turn of the last century.
+Although not like the Gypsy Vanners of today, Dennis Thompson adopted the name with his reasoning that these are the perfect cart horse and he is right.
+Hence the reason for Dennis Thompson's effort since 1996 to establish the name "Gypsy Vanner", with a set of breed guidelines to preserve and protect the Gypsy's vision that they have striven for many generations to create.

 » To Top «